ayushTejaswi/Maze_Solver/README.md

 Here's a brief example of how to use the application:

 1. Set up the maze by clicking on cells to define obstacles, start, and end point.
-2. Click "BFS" under "Algorithm" tab to initiate the BFS algorithm.
+2. Click "BFS/A*" under "Algorithm" tab to initiate the BFS algorithm.
 3. Observe as the cells are colored to show the BFS traversal and the shortest path found.

 ### Built With